Cocytus: In literature

 The Cocytus river was one of the rivers that surrounded Hades.
 Cocytus, along with the other rivers related to the underworld, was a common topic for ancient authors.
 Of the ancient authors, Cocytus was mentioned by Virgil, Homer, Cicero, Aeschylus, Apuleius and Plato, among others.

 Cocytus also makes an appearance in John Milton's epic poem Paradise Lost.
 In Book Two, Milton speaks of "Cocytus, named of lamentation loud / Heard on the rueful stream".

 It is also mentioned in William Shakespeare's Titus Andronicus and in Rick Riordan's The House of Hades.

 Cocytus also appears in Friedrich Schiller's poem "Gruppe aus dem Tartarus": ...Hohl sind ihre Augen—ihre Blicke/ Spähen bang nach des Cocytus Brücke... (...Hollow are their eyes, their looks / Peering anxiously to the bridge of Cocytus...)

 The river is also mentioned in Rafael Sabatini's novel Captain Blood: His Odyssey, when Colonel Bishop's nemesis, Peter Blood, addresses him as follows: "And now, ye greasy hangman, step out as brisk and lively as ye can, and behave as naturally as ye may, or it's the black stream of Cocytus ye'll be contemplating."

 In the Divine Comedy

-In Inferno, the first cantica of Dante's Divine Comedy, Cocytus is the ninth and lowest circle of The Underworld.
+In Inferno, the first cantica of Dante's Divine Comedy, Cocytus (or Treachery) is the ninth and lowest circle of The Underworld.
 Dante and Virgil are placed there by the giant Antaeus.
 There are other Giants around the rim that are chained; however Antaeus is unchained as he died before the Gigantomachy.
 Cocytus is referred to as a frozen lake rather than a river, although it originates from the same source as the other infernal rivers, the tears of a statue called The Old Man of Crete which represents the sins of humanity.
 Dante describes Cocytus as being the home of traitors and those who committed acts of complex fraud.
 Depending on the form of their treachery, inhabitants are buried in ice to a varying degree, anywhere from neck-high to completely submerged in ice.
 Cocytus is divided into four descending "rounds", or sections: